(Thanks to personal friend Ben Ginsburg for his second pair of eyes on this week’s article. Check out his website, AngelFools!)

 So you can understand why I was caught off-guard by this temple for toddlers in Japan:

-In recent years Japan has started to limit the number of swastikas in public places, particularly on maps where unknowing tourists might take offense.
-I knew the symbol, and I’d seen it on maps before, but I’d never seen it displayed so prominently and so near Tokyo.
+In recent years Japan has started to limit the number of swastikas in public places, particularly on maps where unknowing tourists might take umbridge.
+I’d seen the symbol on maps before, but I’d never seen it displayed so prominently and so near Tokyo.
 It left me shaken, and amused by my shaking.
 The cartoon characters between the swastikas produced a cognitive dissonance which made me reconsider the psychological foundations of symbols and meaning.

 In Akayama DanJay, the loud man with sunglasses asks the Chinese-speaking tourists why there are swastikas in their Atlas.
 They give several traditional answers.
 The man—whom we will learn is named Henry—turns to his wife and tries to press one of their points onto her.
 She ignores him, and Jay takes the first opportunity to leave.